 until the joined block reaches this size in bytes.
 This means that the output

-might have more entries than the input one.
+HexMemoryMap might have more entries than the input one.

 If there is any overlap between blocks, an error will be thrown.

-will use newly allocated memory.
+The returned HexMemoryMap will use newly allocated memory.

-maxBlockSize: number = InfinityMaximum size of the Buffers in the
+OptionalmaxBlockSize: number = InfinityMaximum size of the Buffers in the

-returned HexMemoryMap
+returned HexMemoryMap.

-Returns a new instance of HexMemoryMap
+Returns a new instance of HexMemoryMap, where:

-is guaranteed
+HexMemoryMap is guaranteed

 to be strictly ascending.
 In other words, when iterating through the

-, the addresses will be ordered in ascending order.
+HexMemoryMap, the addresses will be ordered in ascending order.

-pageSize: number = 1024The size of the output pages, in bytes
+OptionalpageSize: number = 1024The size of the output pages, in bytes

-pad: number = 0xffThe byte value to use for padding
+Optionalpad: number = 0xffThe byte value to use for padding

-Returns a new instance of HexMemoryMap
+Returns a new instance of HexMemoryMap, containing only data between

 the addresses address and address + length.

-Behaviour is similar to https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array/slice|Array.prototype.slice
+Behaviour is similar to https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array/slice|Array.prototype.slice,

-in that the return value is a portion of the current HexMemoryMap
+in that the return value is a portion of the current HexMemoryMap.

-might be empty.
+HexMemoryMap might be empty.

 The start address of the slice